Headache Pharmacology

 | Propranolol / Metoprolol | Beta-blockers | Fatigue, bradycardia, depression, exercise intolerance | First-line oral preventive.
 Avoid in asthma.
 Propranolol also treats essential tremor |

-| Topiramate | Anticonvulsant (multiple mechanisms) | Weight loss, kidney stones, paresthesias, cognitive slowing (“dopamax”), metabolic acidosis | Teratogen (cleft palate).
+| Topiramate | Anticonvulsant (multiple mechanisms) | Weight loss, kidney stones, paresthesias, cognitive slowing (“dopamax”), metabolic acidosis, acute angle-closure glaucoma, oligohidrosis/hyperthermia (esp. pediatric) | Teratogen (cleft palate).
 Causes word-finding difficulty.
 Contraindicated with nephrolithiasis history.
+Counsel about visual symptoms (acute glaucoma) and decreased sweating/heat intolerance in children.
 Also used for IIH |

-| Valproate | Anticonvulsant (GABA enhancer) | Weight gain, tremor, alopecia, hepatotoxicity, thrombocytopenia, pancreatitis | Major teratogen (neural tube defects) — AVOID in women of childbearing age.
-Pregnancy category X |
+| Valproate | Anticonvulsant (GABA enhancer) | Weight gain, tremor, alopecia, hepatotoxicity, thrombocytopenia, pancreatitis | Contraindicated in pregnancy for migraine prevention (boxed warning); causes neural tube defects, reduced IQ, and increased autism spectrum risk (MONEAD/EURAP).
+AVOID in women of childbearing age |

-| Amitriptyline | Tricyclic antidepressant | Sedation, weight gain, dry mouth, constipation, QT prolongation | First-line for migraine + tension-type headache overlap.
-Also useful for migraine + insomnia.
+| Amitriptyline | Tricyclic antidepressant | Sedation, weight gain, dry mouth, constipation, QT prolongation | Effective preventive (AAN Level B); preferred when comorbid tension-type, insomnia, or depression.
 Avoid in elderly (anticholinergic burden) |

 | Venlafaxine | SNRI | Nausea, HTN at high doses, discontinuation syndrome | Good option for migraine + comorbid depression/anxiety |

-| Erenumab | CGRP receptor mAb | Injection site reactions, constipation, HTN (unique to erenumab) | Only CGRP mAb that targets the receptor (others target the CGRP ligand).
+| Erenumab | CGRP receptor mAb | Injection site reactions, constipation can be severe (FDA warning, rare hospitalization/surgery), HTN (warning added 2020, unique to erenumab) | Only CGRP mAb that targets the receptor (others target the CGRP ligand).
 Monthly SC injection |

 | Fremanezumab | Anti-CGRP ligand mAb | Injection site reactions | Monthly or quarterly SC dosing option |